 There are currently three tracks for internships.

 Track 1 (Programmatic Internship): Junior or senior undergraduate students or graduate students interested in assisting DFS experts and/or management with programmatic functions of the DFS, administrative tasks and streamlining of laboratory functions.
 The DFS is also accepting law students interested in assisting DFS General Counsel with legal research and writing, interacting with prosecution and defense counsel on forensic issues, and/or assisting in preparing and reviewing documents regarding forensic science best practices consistent with DC laws.
 Science background for law students is a plus but not required.

 - Currently enrolled as a Junior or Senior undergraduate or graduate student in an accredited college or university

-- Studying in a Criminal Justice, Forensic Science, Public Health, Law, Social Sciences, Science, Economics, Business or related field
+- Studying in a Criminal Justice, Forensic Science, Public Health, Law, Social Sciences, Science, Economics, Information Technology Business or Economics related field

 - Must have at least a 3.0 (“B”) GPA